-Finding the best business structure for your business is hard work.
+Are you looking to find the best business structure for your business?
 Each type of entity has a different form that comes with different regulations and is best suited only for certain businesses.
 The question then is: what structure is best for me?

 There are many different types of business structures to choose from that each will have its own unique blend of liability, tax reduction, privacy, that will reflect the country it is in and the local corporate laws that govern the structure.

 We generally advocate for offshore company formation structures because they give you more advantages especially for online ecom stores and businesses, or any type of nonlocal company that exists virtually.

 Local domestic companies really do not make sense if your business is done completely online.
 Going offshore allows you to take advantage of local laws in other parts of the world that give non-resident business entities room to exist in an environment that are more favorable to enterprise.